ksaadDE/usefulscripts/README.md

 But mostly it wont work there, because the most vuln machines in the Labs don't have open inet connectivity due to obvious reasons :-D

 ### FileListing_Comapre
 Two directories A and B. Changed files in both directories.
-To compare a filelist of A with the current directory B. The script goes over the filelist and uses bash's -f checks see if the file **exists**.
+To compare a filelist of A with the current directory B. The script goes over the filelist and uses bash's -f checks see if the *file or directory* **exists**.
 There is **NO hash comparison** to check if both files are identical.